Surveys reveal time and again that security and data protection concerns are the top barriers to Cloud adoption.

 - A VPSA user must enter these values at the Cloud Server (iSCSI Initiator) side to be able to establish an iSCSI connection with the VPSA.

 - The VPSA uses a 128-bit Secret Key to encrypt the CHAP Secret, using the Advanced Encryption Standard (AES), before storing the CHAP Secret on disk.
 The Secret Key itself is stored in a separate location in the Zadara Storage Cloud.
-The VPSA retrieves the Secret Key from the Zadara Storage Cloud at runtime, decrypts the CHAP Secret and stores it in Kernel Space only.
-This means that core-dumping the user-mode process of the VPSA will not reveal the decrypted CHAP Secret.
+The VPSA retrieves the Secret Key from the Zadara Storage Cloud at runtime, decrypts the CHAP Secret and stores it in Kernel Space This means that core-dumping the user-mode process of the VPSA will not reveal the decrypted CHAP Secret.

 Zadara Storage supports Encryption of Data-at-Rest (DAR) and Data-in-Flight (DIF).
 Because data encryption requires compute overhead, we leave it up to Zadara users to evaluate the trade-off between security and performance.
 Hence both DAR and DIF encryption are optional features and are disabled by default.